horinf/tunes/README.md

 - PWA (Progressive Web Application) - can be installed as stendalone app
 - 404 (page not found) erorr handling
 - serach by author and track name
+- pipline (github actions) to build and test code